RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch08-discovery.md

 controlled by the large banks.
 If this data was anonymized, it could help to anticipate economic disasters and help to develop data-based guides to improve depressed economies.

+## Exporation

+Many “ordinary” people believe that “extraordinary” people are almost inhumanly intuitive, creative, and resourceful.
+The exploration concept would suggest another method for how great ideas and behaviors actually come to be.
+Exploration of ideas requires a few key concepts such as testing compelling stories, diversity, winning down ideas, social interactions, idea flow, and echo chambers.

+**Compelling stories.**  Compelling stories are the genesis of all great ideas or expansions of existing ideas.
+Individuals that explore usually always have a collection of ideas that they are testing out with people.
+The challenge is to test a wide range of people, skill sets, and perspectives.
+That is the only way to understand how effective the story is against reality.

+**Diversity.**  Diversity is crucial to successful exploration.
+Average performers will only discuss and bounce ideas with like individuals.
+This limits that applicability and susceptibility of their idea to change behavior.
+An explorative individuals continues to test their ideas.

+**Winnowing down ideas.**  As stated previously, individuals that explore always have a collection of ideas or stories.
+The process of testing against diversity is called winnowing.
+Just as an elegant blade’s edge can be honed to a hair-popping sharpness, sufficient winnowing will product a solid idea that is ready to integrate.

+**Social interactions.**  Integration of ideas within a social group has been around since the beginning of time.
+The most primitive cultures of any species still find success when social interactions are built.
+Great ideas are ones that flow well.

+**Idea Flow.**  In a nutshell, great ideas will impact a significant amount of people's behavior.
+Susceptibility to the new idea’s ability to change behavior is key in exploration.

+**Echo Chambers.**  There are some dangers to be aware of with social interactions and people relying on others’ ideas.
+These are echo chambers or what are commonly known as fads and bubbles.
+Great ideas that are copied many times become viral and can create specific influxes of similar behavior.
+These can be dangerous because all fads and bubbles will eventually pop.
+Great ideas must stand the test of time.

 ### Key Take-aways:

 * Have you used big data in your current or previous job to tell a story which makes a point or argues for a certain strategy?
 * Would you trust analysis of public sector data performed by the public or even private sector organizations if you did not have a contract or agreement to have such individual/group assist in a project?
 * What sorts of checks and balances would need to occur for pro bono data analysis to be utilized in the public sector?
+* How can someone identify a diverse enough group to test ideas?
+* Can idea exploration tactics ensure concrete ideas to influence social change?

 ## References